10.3.2 Conversion in Preformatted Context

 If in preformatted context, it is possible to get preformatted @-commands and preformatted types nesting with preformatted_classes_stack:

-Returns an array containing the block preformatted @-commands such as @example, @display or @menu names without the leading @ and the HTML attribute class preformatted container names, in order of appearance.
+Returns an reference on an array containing the block preformatted @-commands such as @example, @display or @menu names without the leading @ and the HTML attribute class preformatted container names, in order of appearance.

 The %Texinfo::Commands::preformatted_code_commands hash can be used to determine if a preformatted command is to be formatted as code (see (texi2any_internals)Texinfo::Commands %preformatted_code_commands).